Born: Thursday Island, QLD

 Subjects that inspire Irene's artwork include the bush, bush fires, lagoons and waterholes.
 Interwoven with these are meeting places and special occasions or festivals.
 She paints an idyllic picture of the times where "we dress the kids up, paint them and then sit together and yarn round the campfire under the moonlight".

-Irene has participated in many successful solo and group exhibitions, including exhibitions at the Booker Lowe Gallery in Texas USA (2010) and Redot Fine Art Gallery, Singapore (2014).
+Irene has participated in many successful solo and group exhibitions, including exhibitions at the Booker Lowe Gallery in Texas USA (2010) and a solo exhibition at Redot Fine Art Gallery, Singapore (2014).
 At exhibition, Irene's works frequently sell out, and this is a measure of their extraordinary appeal.

 For more information on Irene Namok, continue reading here: -